Active in Newton Centre, Mass.

 Format: Originally recorded on 2 sound tape reels.
-Reformatted in 2010 as X digital wav file.
-Duration is 1 hr.
+Reformatted in 2010 as 4 digital wav files.
+Duration is 1 hr., 3 min.

 Collection Summary: An interview of Ruth Cobb conducted 1971 October 26, by Robert F. Brown, for the Archives of American Art.
 Cobb speaks of her childhood and the development of her interest in art; her education; going into advertising art; doing free-lance work; her interest in watercolor; her husband, Lawrence Kupferman, and their mural work together; her work in acrylic; her philosophy of art; her influences; and the Boston art scene.
 She recalls Jack Levine.

 Biographical/Historical Note: Ruth Cobb (1914-2008) was a painter from Newton Centre, Massachusetts.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 - Transcript: microfilm reel 3196 available at Archives of American Art offices and through interlibrary loan.

 - Transcript: Patrons must use microfilm copy.